-Students will be notified via their NTC email account that a financial aid award is ready to view (paper award letters are not sent).
-It is critical to access NTC email accounts often (even in the summer) since we contact students primarily via email.
+Students will be notified via their NTC email account that a financial aid offer is ready to view (paper financial aid offers are not sent).
+It is critical to access NTC email accounts often (even in periods of nonattendance) since we contact students primarily via email.
 Awards are available through myNTC, your online connection to NTC student information and services.

-To Access and Process Your Financial Aid Award
+To Access and Process Your Financial Aid Offer

 - 1. Access your myNTC account with your username and password. - 2.
 From the Student Center, click Billing & Financial Aid and then View Financial Aid or Accept/Decline Awards. - 3.
-Select aid year 2020.
+Select aid year 2021.